 The real risk of executing the innocent

-What we have learned in the DNA era
+What We’ve Learned in the DNA Era

 - Hundreds of DNA exonerations reveal that murder cases are often riddled with problems: mistaken eyewitnesses, bad lawyers, shoddy forensics, unreliable jailhouse snitches, coerced confessions, and more.

 - DNA cannot solve these problems – it can only tell us how bad they are.
 DNA evidence exists in just 5-10% of criminal cases – far fewer than one would think from TV crime shows.2